Solar & Distributed Energy FAQs

 If a customer is generating more electricity than is being used, the three squares in the lower right hand corner of the display on the meter will scroll from right to left.
 When these squares are scrolling from left to right, this indicates that a customer is using more electricity than is being generated.

 Yes, Central Hudson offers customers the choice to opt out of an ERT meter and have a digital, non-ERT meter installed instead.
 This option will require a physical reading by meter readers.
-If you wish to choose this option please review the criteria outlined in the contract found on our website using the link below.
-Return the signed contract to the attention of ‘Customer Services-ERT opt out’ prior to the completion of your solar installation. http://www.centralhudson.com/meters/ERTmeters.aspx
+If you wish to choose this option, please review the criteria outlined in the contract found on our website using this link.
+Return the signed contract to the attention of ‘Customer Services-ERT opt out’ prior to the completion of your solar installation.

-If you request this option after the ERT net meter has been installed, an additional cost will apply.
-For questions regarding the ERT meter opt out, contact our Customer Service Department at (845) 452-2700, toll free at (800) 527-2714, or by email to PVmetering@cenhud.com.
+For questions regarding the ERT meter opt out, contact our Customer Service Department at (845) 452-2700, or by email to PVmetering@cenhud.com.

-Once you are notified by Central Hudson that you have been granted final interconnection approval, please contact your installer for directions on how to turn on your specific system.
+Once you are notified by Central Hudson that you have been granted final interconnection approval via email notification with your Final Acceptance Letter attached.
+Please contact your installer for directions on how to turn on your specific system.
 Receiving this approval letter indicates that your installer has verified that your system has been successfully installed and tested, you have the appropriate meter installed and your account has been set up for the DG program you are applying under.
-You will receive the final interconnection approval via email if an email address was provided with the application; otherwise your approval letter will be mailed.

 Yes, it is your responsibility to obtain all necessary permits and electrical inspections, as well as ensure that the system passes an interconnection functional test before Central Hudson allows interconnection.

-Central Hudson does not perform electrical inspections but does maintain a list of electrical inspectors who have been approved to perform a complete inspection to verify that any electrical work performed on an industrial, commercial or residential service has been done in compliance with the National Electric Code.
-A link to the Approved Electrical Inspector list can be found under the Working with Us page of our website.
+Central Hudson does not perform electrical inspections but does maintain a list of electrical inspectors who have been approved to perform a complete inspection to verify that any electrical work performed on an industrial, commercial, or residential service has been done in compliance with the National Electric Code.
+A link to the list of Approved Electrical Inspectors list can be found under the Contractors page of our website.

 The size of the existing transformer feeding your home or business was originally sized appropriately for the load (kWh usage).
 In cases where your proposed DG system size exceeds your normal load the existing transformer size may be insufficient.
 This also includes the aggregate of any existing DG or DG in queue on the transformer prior to your proposed installation.
 Without upgrading the transformer, the DG system could overload the transformer and cause the customers fed from the transformer to experience high voltage and/or other power quality issues.

-The applicant/customer is responsible for the cost of transformer upgrade.
-Check with your agent/contractor, as they may cover this cost on your behalf.
-For solar systems 25 kW or less, you are responsible for the cost of $350 towards the total cost of the transformer upgrade as determined by the New York Public Service Commission.
-For solar systems above 25 kW up to 5 MW, you are responsible for total cost incurred upgrading the transformer to accommodate your solar system as determined by the New York Public Service Commission.
-Please refer to Appendix E of the NYSSIR for the transformer upgrade cost responsibilities for other DG technologies.
+The customer is responsible for the cost of transformer upgrade.
+Check with your contractor, as they may cover this cost on your behalf.
+For solar systems 25 kW or less, you are responsible for the cost of $350 towards the total cost of the transformer upgrade as determined by the NYS Public Service Commission (PSC).
+For solar systems above 25 kW up to 5 MW, you are responsible for total cost incurred upgrading the transformer to accommodate your solar system as determined by the NYS PSC.
+Please refer to Appendix E of the New York State Standardized Interconnection Requirements (NYSSIR) for the transformer upgrade cost responsibilities for other DG technologies.

 Payments may be made by check, debit card or credit card.
-Checks can be made out to Central Hudson and mailed to: Central Hudson Gas & Electric, 284 South Avenue, Poughkeepsie New York 12601.
-Please reference the Billing Invoice Number (labeled as “Account Number” in the format of 9000-####-## on the top right of the invoice) on the check.
-If you are sending the check prior to receipt of the billing invoice, please send the check to the attention of “Distributed Generation” to ensure it is applied to your application fee.
+Checks can be made out to Central Hudson and mailed to: Central Hudson, Attn: Cash Processing, 284 South Avenue, Poughkeepsie New York 12601.
+On the check, please reference the Billing Invoice Number (labeled as “Account Number” on the top right of the invoice).
+To make a payment over the phone, please call our Customer Service Department at (845) 452-2700.
+You can pay online with your checking account or credit/debit card by entering your Billing Invoice Number (labeled as “Account Number” on the top right of the invoice) as the “Account Number” then follow the prompts.

 Yes, you have the option of submitting a Pre-Application, Appendix D of the NYSSIR, at the cost of $750 prior to submitting a complete interconnection application.
 If you choose to submit a full application within 15 Business Days of Central Hudson’s pre-application results, the additional $750 interconnection application fee will be waived.